CartoDB/documentation/app/content/analytics-toolbox-redshift/guides/creating-and-visualizing-tilesets.md

 #### From the Redshift console or client

-As a CARTO Analytics Toolbox module, the Tiler's capabilities will be available as SQL procedures that can be executed directly from your [Redshift console](https://aws.amazon.com/redshift/).
+As a CARTO Analytics Toolbox module, the Tiler's capabilities are available as SQL procedures that can be executed directly from your [Redshift console](https://aws.amazon.com/redshift/).

 <!-- or client of choice after connecting your CARTO account to BigQuery. -->